testdouble/tiny_type/README.md

 # TinyType

-TinyType is a small runtime type checking system for Ruby.
+TinyType is a small type guarding system for Ruby.
 TinyType does not require any setup other than installing the gem, and adding `accepts` definitions to your methods.

 ## Quick Start